aturner-epcc/green-software-hpc/episodes/climate-commitments.md

 Various positive benefits can stem from these projects, from ecosystem protection to empowering local communities.
 However, to ensure these programs are implemented correctly and have the desired effect on the environment and the aim to reach world net zero, there are global standards that they must meet such as Verified Carbon Standard (VCS) and Gold Standard (GS).

-#### SCI and Offsets
+#### HPC-CI and Offsets

-There are some limitations to carbon offsets and that is why they are not considered in an SCI score.
-For example, imagine two applications, both running on a HPC service that is 100% carbon offset and matched 100% by renewable energy.
-Application A has invested significant time and resources into making sure it is using resources efficiently, whereas application B uses resources very inefficiently.
-For the SCI to be a helpful metric, application A needs to score better than application B.
+There are some limitations to carbon offsets and that is why they are not considered in an HPC-CI metric.
+For example, imagine two projects, both running on a HPC service that is 100% carbon offset and matched 100% by renewable energy.
+Project A has invested significant time and resources into making sure it is using resources efficiently, whereas project B uses resources very inefficiently.
+For the HPC-CI to be a helpful metric, project A needs to score better than project B.

-If the SCI considered offsets, both applications would score 0.
-This wouldn’t tell us anything about how efficiently they are using resources.
-Although application B is emitting more carbon molecules into the atmosphere per unit of output, since its score is 0 and the lowest score is 0, why would it make further investments into improving its carbon efficiency?
+If the HPC-CI considered offsets, both projects would score 0.
+This would not tell us anything about how efficiently they are using resources.
+Although project B is emitting more carbon molecules into the atmosphere per unit of output, since its score is 0 and the lowest score is 0, why would it make further investments into improving its carbon efficiency?

-HPC services and users need to have plans for how to both eliminate as well as neutralise emissions and the SCI helps them to drive the elimination of emissions due to software running on HPC services.
-This makes the SCI an useful component to help a research project or HPC service reach net zero.
+HPC services and users need to have plans for how to both eliminate as well as neutralise emissions and the HPC-CI helps them to drive the elimination of emissions due to their use of HPC systems.
+This makes the HPC-CI a useful tool to help a research project or HPC service reach net zero.

 ### Compensating / Carbon Avoidance